CarnegieHall/linked-data/README.md

 ## GET INVOLVED
 ### Provide Feedback or Report Issues

+Want to help Carnegie Hall improve the performance history data?
+Use the [Issues](https://github.com/CarnegieHall/linked-data/issues) page to share:
+- **Feedback** - What was useful about the data or the resources in this repository?
+- **Recommendations** - Have a great idea for the content, structure, or resources we describe you'd like to share with us?
+- **Sample Queries** - Did you write an interesting SPARQL query others might find useful?
+- **Issues or Inaccuracies** - Notice something out of place or incorrect?

 ### Build Something & Share It

+Did you use the CH LOD to build an interesting visualization, or port it into a new project?
+We'd love to see it!
+[Submit](https://github.com/CarnegieHall/linked-data/issues) a link and a description of how you utilized the data set.

 ## USAGE AND LICENSE
 ### USAGE GUIDELINES